simplify-tec/configuration-api-sample/README.md

 ### Configuration Action

 Now we will create a configuration UI that is accessible by any portlet instance.
-For that we need to create a component class that extends `DefaultConfigurationAction` and reference our portlet.
+For that, we need to create a component class that extends `DefaultConfigurationAction` and reference our portlet.
 We reference the portlet on the component annotation with the property `javax.portlet.name`, like this

 ```java
 @Component(